uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### Dataset:

-For this project, we are going to combine the data from two datasets.
-The first one is 'London and Taipei Bike-Share Data', and the second one is London bike sharing dataset.
+For this project, we are going to focus on the usage of bike sharing in London.
+The data come from two datasets, "London and Taipei Bike-Share Data" and "London bike sharing dataset."

 #### London and Taipei Bike-Share Data